-Owned by Snapdeal, freecharge is an ecommerce website just like paytm which also offers an online wallet features to its users.
-Freecharge wallets positions itself as the fastest e-wallet in India where one can even transfer money through whatsapp.
+Owned by Snapdeal, Freecharge is an e-commerce website just like paytm which also offers an online wallet features to its users.
+Freecharge wallet positions itself as the fastest e-wallet in India where one can even transfer money through WhatsApp.

-Started in 2009, Mobikwik currently is among the top e-wallet service providers in India.
-Mobikwik offer various features to its users.
-Users can add money using debit, credit card, net banking and even doorstep cash collection service and make payments for products and services in one click via the mobile app, Web site, SMS, or by dialing a number.
+Started in 2009, Mobikwik currently is among the top eWallet service providers in India.
+Mobikwik offers various features to its users.
+Users can add money using debit, credit card, net banking and even doorstep cash collection service and make payments for products and services in one click via the mobile app, Web site, SMS, or by dialling a number.

-Oxigen, in the market since 2004, has a very distinctive USP where it has partnered with VISA and issued a VIRTUAL Prepaid VISA feature which lets users to pay online with Oxigen Wallet anywhere they see a VISA logo.
+Oxigen, in the market since 2004, has a very distinctive USP where it has partnered with VISA and issued a virtual Prepaid VISA feature which lets users pay online with Oxigen Wallet anywhere they see a VISA logo.

 - No need of a bank account

 - A smartphone isn’t required to register for Airtel Money

 - Users get interest on their deposit (4%).